bananers/tapeworm-bot/README.md

 The two latter variables are only applicable when the program is run in AppEngine since it doesn't apply when you are developing locally since Telegram requires a HTTPS endpoint and a public domain for webhook URLs.

 Now that you have the prerequisite tooling installed, you can get started by viewing the [docs folder](https://github.com/bananers/tapeworm-bot/tree/master/docs)

+## Running the bot

+1. `set_vars.cmd`
+2. `python main.py`

+## Running tests

+If you just want to run all tests, you can do:

+`pytest tests`

+If you are using it for development and want tests to re-run automatically:

+`ptw tests`